sohansaimbhi/sohansaimbhi.github.io/aboutme.md

   </style>
   </head>

   My name is Sohan Saimbhi.
-I'm attending Rochester Institute of Technology and am interested in the field of Network Security and am extremely curious about Penetration Testing.
+I'm attending Rochester Institute of Technology and am interested in the field of Network Security and Privacy.Also, am extremely obsessed with Penetration Testing.

   - I am a Sophomore @ RIT
   - My research interests are Network Security and Privacy.